2024 π Daylatest newsbuy art

 In this function, you need to receive any arguments that were passed to you, and (as you'll see below) you can tell the Gimp what types of parameters you expect.
 If your plug-in is for working on an existing image, the first two parameters will always be an image and a drawable.
 In this case, we are creating our own image, so we expect only the plug-in specific parameters:

-sub perl_fu_safety_logo { my $width = shift; my $height = shift;
+my $width = shift;

 Now, this is where we need to actually start talking to the Gimp.
 You do this through calls to the PDB.
 The Perl interface for doing this looks just like normal function calls.
 Use the DB Browser, as mentioned above, to search the PDB for the function you're looking for.
 This browser allows you to look at all of the Gimp functions and plug-ins, their arguments and return values, and documentation for each one.
 In the following examples I won't touch on all of the parameters for every function; you can use the PDB browser to look up anything from the example source code that I skip.